smopen/sigcpp/_posts/2020-04-20-guidelines-to-processing-immutable-text.md

 1. **Do not let a string_view object outlive the data it wraps**.
 This issue is discussed and illustrated in [Part 2] ( {{ '/2020/04/07/safely-processing-immutable-text#4' | relative_url }} ).

-2. **Prefer string_view over character arrays (including C-strings)** even though 'char` arrays use less memory.
-(String_view maintains both a pointer and a size for each array).
-This recommendation is because the memory savings obtained with an array is small compared to the safety obtained with a string_view.
+2. **Prefer string_view over character arrays (including C-strings)**.
+A character array may use less memory (string_view maintains both a pointer and a size ), but the memory savings is small compared to the safety obtained with a string_view.
 Also, working directly with an array often requires carrying array size in an additional variable (or requires computing length in case of C-strings).